NHSDigital/software-engineering-quality-framework/patterns/deployment.md

 The target approach of CI/CD is continuous deployment, every Pull Request completed in dev gets promoted through environments and tests automatically until it is automatically deployed to production.

 However this presents challenges due to clinical, security, service and other approval requirements, and the release windows assigned to specific products.
 In these situations development teams should consider Continuous Delivery, and automatically build artefacts that are ready to deploy to production when the RFC for deployment is approved.
-As confidence grows teams should look sto migrate to more frequent smaller deployments in discussion with their Live service teams.
+As confidence grows teams should look to migrate to more frequent smaller deployments in discussion with their Live service teams.

 Further, teams must implement approval gateways in their CD pipeline, and assess building of integration with service management tools to automate releases to production during the release window once approved.
 These approval gateways may just include code review depending on the context and risks for the specific service.